kxcontrib/space-weather/spaceweather.md

 where $TP$, $TN$, $FP$ and $FN$ are true positives, true negatives, false positives and false negatives respectively.

 ### Additional Features
-Scintillation events are subject to seasonal variations.
-To account for this, the sine and cosine time of day and day of year were added to the data.
+Scintillation events are subject to diurnal and seasonal variations, caused by the inclination of the Earth in relation to the Sun.
+When either hemisphere of the Earth is tilted towards the Sun, increased solar radiation causes greater ionization in the upper atmosphere.
+This leads to higher scintillation indices and thus more scintillation events.[9]
+To account for such variations, the sine and cosine local time of day and day of year were added to the dataset.
 For the baseline, only the cosine day of year was added.

 $cosdoy = cos{\frac{2 \pi doy}{D_{tot}}}$